 The object of this game is for you to determine what ecosystem element you are.
-You can do this by asking questions of the other students that use the key words on the board such as, "Am I a carnivore?" - All questions can only be answered by a yes or a no!
-You can guess what your ecosystem tag is, but you only get ONE signs from Who am I?
+You can do this by asking questions of the other students using the board's keywords, such as, "Am I a carnivore?" - All questions can only be answered by a yes or a no!
+You can guess what your ecosystem tag is, but you only get ONE guess, so keep asking yes or no questions until you're fairly sure what you are.
+Schmooze around and mingle with each other, and think of as many yes/no questions as possible.

-4. Answer any questions and let the games begin!
+4. Answer any questions, and let the games begin!
 Monitor all questions and answers.
-If students find they need more information, stop the game briefly, and tell students that they are allowed to ask more general yes/no questions ("Do I have fur"?
+If students find they need more information, stop the game briefly and tell students that they are allowed to ask more general yes/no questions ("Do I have fur"?
 "Am I bigger than a breadbox?") to find out more.
-When most students know what they activity, included in are, allow them to move beyond yes/no answers and give hints to the remaining students.
+When most students know what they are, allow them to move beyond yes/no answers and give hints to the remaining students.